Scott Matthews

-Scott Matthews is an English singer-songwriter from Wolverhampton, England.
+Scott Matthews (born 15 January 1976) is an English singer-songwriter from Wolverhampton, England.

+Life and career

 His first album Passing Stranger was released on 13 March 2006 on San Remo Records before being re-released on Island Records later in the year.
 Janice Long was the first of the BBC DJs to play his music.
 Soon, tracks from Passing Stranger were also being played by Mark Radcliffe and Bob Harris on BBC Radio 2.
 In April, Scott played sessions on BBC Radio 2 & BBC 6 Music.

 Matthews' first single "Elusive" was released in September.
-The single received much airplay from BBC Radio DJs Jo Whiley, Dermot O'Leary, and Zane Lowe.
-Between 7–10 August, Lowe played "Elusive" once each night as his chosen Single of the Week.
-Matthews also visited the station to perform "Elusive" and other songs from the album in May and August 2006.
-In May 2007, he won the Ivor Novello Award for "Best Song Musically and Lyrically" for "Elusive".
+In May 2007 Matthews won the Ivor Novello Award for "Best Song Musically and Lyrically" for "Elusive".

-Matthews has toured the UK extensively in support of his album and appeared in support of the Foo Fighters for their acoustic Skin and Bones concerts around the country in June 2006.
+Matthews has toured the UK in support of his album and appeared in support of the Foo Fighters for their acoustic Skin and Bones concerts around the country in June 2006.

 Matthews' second album Elsewhere was produced by Matthews and Gavin Monaghan and released on Island Records.

 His third album, What the Night Delivers, was produced by Jon Cotton.

 Home Part 1 is the fourth studio release from Matthews.
-The album is the first to be recorded entirely by Matthews in his home studio.
 What the Night Delivers features guest performances by double bassist Danny Thompson (whom Matthews met whilst performing in Joe Boyd’s stage production of Way to Blue-The Songs of Nick Drake) and regular contributing musicians, Sam Martin, Danny Keane and Scott's brother, Darren Matthews who plays piano on two tracks; "The Clearing" and "The Night is Young".

 The album was followed by Home Part 2 in September 2016, released via Scott's own label Shedio Records.
 Tracks include "Black Country Boy", the title of which references the Black Country region of the West Midlands.
 The album was produced by Scott.

+The album New Skin (2020) was a product of the COVID-19 lockdown, and he followed it up with Restless Lullabies in 2023.